microchip-pic-avr-examples/pic16f18076-intro-to-sleep-mplab-mcc/README.md

 ![Pins](images/pins_wdt.png)

 5.)
-Generate the new changes, then add LED toggles as shown below into the `main.c` while loop to make the Curiosity Nano LED blink while in Awake state.
+Generate the new changes, then toggle the LED as shown below in the `main.c` while loop to make the Curiosity Nano LED blink while Awake.
 For demonstration purposes, a delay function was added to make the device stay awake for 250 ms before going back to Sleep.

 ```
 LED_SetHigh(); //Turn Off LED